Playing politics with good 'cents' in Calgary's Olympic bid | CBC News

 Still, the city would have to find another $200 million over seven years.
 Given the city just banked $30 million in budget savings last year, Nenshi would say it's possible.
 Yet hurdles remain.

-But he has to convince Premier Notley and Prime Minister Trudeau to play along.
+But he has to convince Premier Rachel Notley and Prime Minister Justin Trudeau to play along.

 Political capital to be spent